What Is B2B Demand Generation and Why Does It Matter?

 Demand generation (or demand gen, if you're on a first-name basis) is the holistic, data-driven approach to creating and nurturing interest in your products or services.
 Think about it as setting the stage for potential customers to discover what your company offers.
 It's kind of like leaving a trail of breadcrumbs that guide prospects toward realizing they have a problem that your solution can fix.
 This process is ongoing, as you continually nurture prospects and position your brand as the best possible choice.

 In B2B, the sales cycle can be long and winding.
-Demand generation helps keep your sales pipeline flowing with potential customers who are already familiar with your brand and what you offer.
+Our LinkedIn Ads Benchmarks Report show the average customer journey taking 211 days from the first touchpoint to a closed deal.
+Demand gen helps keep your sales pipeline flowing with potential customers who are already familiar with your brand and what you offer.

-Demand generation helps you educate the market because, truth be told, B2B products and services can be complicated.
+Demand gen helps you educate the market because, truth be told, B2B products and services can be complicated.
 Potential buyers need to understand not just what you’re offering, but why it matters.
 Through demand gen efforts, you can guide them, provide valuable insights, and make your brand a trusted source of information.

 In a world where options are endless, you want your company to stand out as a knowledgeable and reliable choice.

-The shortcomings of Demand Generation
+The shortcomings of Demand gen

 Of course, no strategy is perfect and demand gen is no exception.